About Orator Woodward

 At eight years old, he learned that his asthma was preventing his lungs from developing properly.
 Back in the 1940s, if you were born with Asthma, there was no cure except to live in a dry climate while your lungs were developing.
 He went to Arizona for school at eight years old, which is where he learned the dark room process for photography.

 Some of his earliest prints from both Arizona and Upstate New York are within the archive.
 Arizona is represented by cowboys and the desert, whereas the privacy and natural environment of the small farm town of Patterson grounded and shaped his ability to document everyday moments and famous subjects.
+He also attended the New York Military academy (left).

 YOUNG ADULTHOOD